jiangjiechen/HedModTmplGen/README.md

 #### More troublesome version

-Download the raw infobox data from [here](link), and run the following to convert raw infobox to sentences.
+Download the raw infobox data from [here](link), place them in the `raw/infobox/dataNK/`, and run the following to convert raw infobox to sentences.

 ```bash
 python build_dataset.py --config condig/demo-prep.yml